jonathonadams/zero-to-production/docs/guides/FIREBASE_HOSTING.md

 # Deploy your client app Firebase Hosting

-If you do not already have a Firebase account, create one at [Firebase](https://firebase.google.com/) and create your project.
-Additionally, make sure that firebase tools is installed.
-Follow the instructions [here](https://www.npmjs.com/package/firebase-tools)
+If you do not already have a Firebase account, create one at [Firebase] and create your project.
+Additionally, make sure that [firebase tools] is installed.

 ## Analyze your build (Optional)